jessezach/RobotEyes/README.md

 ```
     pip install robotframework-eyes
 ```
-- Install `Imagemagick 6.x` (for mac: `brew install imagemagick`, linux: `apt-get install imagemagick`) <br/>
+- Install `Imagemagick` (for mac: `brew install imagemagick`, linux: `apt-get install imagemagick`) <br/>

--- **Important**: make sure that you check the _Install Legacy Utilities (e.g. convert)_ check mark in the installation process and that the directory to ImageMagick is in your PATH env variable.
+-- **Important Imagemagick7: Make sure that you check the _Install Legacy Utilities (e.g. convert, compare)_ check mark in the installation process and that the directory to ImageMagick is in your PATH env variable.
+Please ensure that compare.exe is in your path env variable.
+If you still dont see diff images being generated, please downgrade to Imagemagick6**

-**RobotEyes does not work with Imagemagick 7.x.
-Please ensure you have Imagemagick 6.x installed.**
 ## Quick-reference Usage Guide
 - Import the Library into your Robot test.
 E.g: <br/>
  ```